 For x =xSb − 1..xSb + 4, y = ySb − 1..ySb + 4, the following ordered steps apply.
-The variables diff[ x ][ y ] is derived as diff[ x ][ y ] = (predSamplesL0[ hx ][ vy ] >> shift2 ) − ( predSamplesL1[ hx ][ vy ] >> shift2 ), where the variable shift2 is set to equal to Max( 4, bitDepth − 8 ).
+The variables diff[ x ][ y ] is derived as diff[ x ][ y ] = (predSamplesL0[ hx ][ vy ] >> shift2 ) − ( predSamplesL1[ hx ][ vy ] >> shift2 ) (8-773), where the variable shift2 is set to equal to Max( 4, bitDepth − 8 ).

 Since the difference between two prediction samples in 6x6 sample unit has been gotten in the above process, we can use this result for SAD of early termination.
 In addition, we introduce the SAD calculation for every other line the same as the early termination of DMVR.

+Figure 1 shows flow-charts of proposed method and current method.
+First, the differences between two right shifted 10-bit prediction samples on BDOF block before the early termination are calculated.
+This process is the same as the equation (8-773).
+Next, they is used to calculate SAD for the early termination and also used for BDOF process.
+As a result, the additional computation of early termination has been reduced compared with the current method that calculates SAD between two prediction samples directly.